Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Introduction

-where $\epsilon_{kj}$ are zero mean i.i.d. measurement errors, with $\var(\epsilon_{kj}) = \sigma^2$, uncorrelated with all other random components, and $Z(t), t \in \mathcal{T}$ is assumed to be a square integrable random process, with mean and covariance functions $\mu(t)$ and $G(s,t)= \cov(Z(s), Z(t))$.
+where $\epsilon_{kj}$ are zero mean independent and identically distributed (i.i.d.) measurement errors that are uncorrelated with all other random components and satisfy $\var(\epsilon_{kj}) = \sigma^2$.
+Here, $Z(t)$, for $t \in \mathcal{T}$, is assumed to be a square-integrable random process with mean and covariance functions $\mu(t)$ and $G(s,t)= \cov(Z(s), Z(t))$.
 In a mixed longitudinal design, the observed time points $\{t_{kj}\}_{j = 1,\dots, n_k}$ for each subject $k$ are restricted to a subject-specific partial domain.
-As shown in the right panel of Figure \ref{Fig:design}, we do not have the within subject correlation information for any two points that are more than 5 years apart in the SWAN data example.
-To apply a functional data approach for mixed longitudinal studies, the main methodological challenge is to non-parametrically estimate the covariance structure $G$ of the underlying process.
+As shown in the right panel of Figure \ref{Fig:design}, we do not have within-subject correlation information for any two points that are more than five years apart in the SWAN data example.
+To apply a functional data approach for mixed longitudinal studies, the main methodological challenge is to nonparametrically estimate the covariance structure $G$ of the underlying process.

-The estimation of the mean and covariance functions plays fundamentally important roles in functional data analysis.
-Useful tools such as functional principal component analysis often rely on a consistent covariance function estimation \citep{yao2005functional, hall2006properties, li2010uniform}.
-For conventional functional data, where the pooled design (right panel of Figure \ref{Fig:design}) for covariance is complete, various methods based on kernel smoothing and splines have been proposed (e.g., \cite{rice1991estimating, yao2005functional, peng2009geometric, xiao2013fast}).
-In some previous studies where the covariance information is incomplete, \cite{fan2007analysis} considered a semi-parametric covariance estimation where the variance function $G(t,t) =\sigma^2(t)$ is modeled non-parametrically under smoothness conditions, while the off-diagonal correlation structures are assumed to have a parametric form $\rho(s,t,\theta)$.
-We would like to mention that this problem is different from the banded covariance estimation considered in previous literature such as \cite{bickel2008regularized,cai2010optimal,cai2012adaptive,cai2016estimating} and the references therein, since there is no bandable covariance structure in our scenario, though the design pairs are only within a banded area.
+Estimating the mean and covariance functions plays a fundamentally important role in a functional data analysis.
+Useful tools, such as a functional principal component analysis, often rely on a consistent covariance function estimation \citep{yao2005functional, hall2006properties, li2010uniform}.
+For conventional functional data, where the pooled design (right panel of Figure \ref{Fig:design}) for the covariance is complete, various methods based on kernel smoothing and splines have been proposed (e.g., \cite{rice1991estimating, yao2005functional, peng2009geometric, xiao2013fast}).
+In a study in which the covariance information is incomplete, \cite{fan2007analysis} considered a semiparametric covariance estimation, where the variance function $G(t,t) =\sigma^2(t)$ is modeled non-parametrically under smoothness conditions, while the off-diagonal correlation structures are assumed to have a parametric form $\rho(s,t,\theta)$.
+However, this problem differs from the banded covariance estimation considered in studies such as \cite{bickel2008regularized}, \cite{cai2010optimal}, \cite{cai2012adaptive}, \cite{cai2016estimating}, and the references therein, because there is no bandable covariance structure in our scenario, and the design pairs are only within a banded area.